About this Apprenticeship

 Why Study at Niagara College?

-- Beautiful campus with on-site vineyard, hop yard and greenhouse in the heart of a thriving regional hospitality industry.
+- Beautiful campus with on-site vineyard, hop yard, apiary and greenhouse; in the heart of a thriving regional hospitality industry

-- Niagara College has more than three decades of apprenticeship in-school training experience.
+- More than three decades of apprenticeship in-school training experience

 I do believe Niagara College is now the best cooking school in the country.